 Training Time

-et al 2008 observed a dose-response to training, where those who trained the longest apparently improved the most.
+Jaeggi et al 200816ya observed a dose-response to training, where those who trained the longest apparently improved the most.
 Ever since, this has been cited as a factor in what studies will observe gains or as an explanation why some studies did not see improvements - perhaps they just didn’t do enough training. metafor

 is able to look at the number of minutes subjects in each study trained for to see if there’s any clear linear relationship: